Social Interactions Models with Latent Structures: Introduction

 While the C-Lasso procedure constitutes a non-convex problem approximable by a sequence of convex problems, its computational demands remain substantial.
-Moreover, the stability of the NPL algorithm may suffer when CCPs updating becomes complex.
-We therefore propose a multi-step estimation algorithm that decouples C-Lasso from the NPL steps: (i) apply NPL to obtain preliminary parameter and CCPs estimates for each group; (ii) plug the estimated CCPs into C-Lasso to extract cluster classifications; (iii) implement NPL to obtain post-classification estimators for each cluster.
+Moreover, the stability of the NPL algorithm may suffer when CCP updating becomes complex.
+We therefore propose a multi-step estimation algorithm that decouples C-Lasso from the NPL steps: (i) apply NPL to obtain preliminary parameter and CCP estimates for each group; (ii) plug the estimated CCPs into C-Lasso to extract cluster classifications; (iii) implement NPL to obtain post-classification estimators for each cluster.
 We establish large-sample results for all steps, including classification consistency for the membership and asymptotic normality of the post-classification estimators.
 Since group fixed effects are jointly estimated, an incidental parameter bias \citep{neyman1948consistent,hahn2004jackknife} affects the estimators of the slope parameters.
-We are unaware that this problem has been studied in the panel data setting for the NPL estimators.
+To our knowledge, no paper has studied this problem in the panel data setting for the NPL estimators.
 We formally characterize this bias in an asymptotic framework where both the number of groups and group size grow to infinity while their ratio remains bounded.
-The popular split-panel jackknife estimator \citep*{dhaene2015split,li2025baggingnetwork,mei2023nickell} and other split-sample based bias-correction methods are difficult to implement in our framework because CCPs are jointly determined by all individuals in a group, preventing parameter estimation using only a subset of observations.
+The popular split-panel jackknife estimator \citep{dhaene2015split,li2025baggingnetwork,mei2026nickell} and other split-sample-based bias-correction methods are difficult to implement in our framework because CCPs are jointly determined by all individuals in a group, preventing parameter estimation using only a subset of observations.
 Moreover, due to the presence of social effects, the analytical bias is too complex to estimate via simple plug-in methods.
-We employ \cite{higgins2024bootstrap}'s bootstrap inference method for panel fixed effects models to construct confidence intervals with correct coverage levels.
+We employ the bootstrap inference method of \citet{higgins2024bootstrap} for panel fixed-effect models to construct confidence intervals with correct coverage levels.

+Beyond inference on the slope parameters, we develop inference on the average partial effects (APEs), a policy-relevant summary of a binary choice model, defined as the average change in the equilibrium choice probability induced by a unit perturbation of a covariate.
+In our setting, APEs are not simply the average of the partial derivatives to the covariates.
+Through the equilibrium fixed point, the influence of any covariate is amplified by a \emph{social multiplier} that depends on the within-group network and the peer-effect strength, so the APE captures both the direct effect of a covariate and its network-mediated indirect effect.
+We provide cluster-level APEs as well as a population-weighted APE that aggregates across clusters, with confidence intervals delivered by the parametric bootstrap.